hyochan/hackatalk-website/docs/server/channel.md

 ## Leaving the channel

-This section explains the process that will occur when the user leaves a channel.
+This section explains the process for when the user leaves a channel.
 Currently, we have only described the changes scenario for the 'private' channel.
 The public channel will soon be updated as we make more progress!

 For the private channel, the `isVisible` field exists in `Membership` model.
 When the user leaves the channel, the `isVisible` will be set to `false` and this will affect `myChannels` query results because the channel that the user wishes to leave will no longer be displayed on on their list of channels.